-You’ve likely read an article on Medium before, even if you didn’t notice the green “M” hanging out in the corner of your screen.
+You’ve likely read an article on Medium before, even if you didn’t notice the boxed “M” hanging out in the corner of your screen.
 The platform houses tons of popular content created by both its users and publications alike.
 A place for thoughtful, long-form, niche and technical content, it's not surprising that everyone from CEOs to freelance journalists posts there regularly.
 Increasingly, businesses and publications have been using this platform for their content distribution.
 With all that in mind, is Medium the right way for your business to reach new readers?

 What is Medium?

 Thirty million users visit the content platform Medium.com each month.
 Founded by Ev Williams (the former CEO of Twitter), the platform-CMS-community hybrid has made a lot of changes in how it operates alongside both publishers and marketers.
-An increasing number of businesses are using Medium for their company blogs and many publishers are starting to host and distribute their entire content library through it.
+An increasing number of businesses are using Medium for their company blogs, and many publishers are starting to host and distribute their entire content library through it.
 Like any platform, there are pros and cons for its utilization in a business's digital marketing efforts.
 By examining the capabilities and options businesses have in Medium through an organic search marketing perspective, I hope to provide a deeper insight into if you should utilize Medium to improve your company's digital content community.

 Medium as a CMS

 Managing your content on Medium is extremely simple.
 There aren't a ton of different editing options, but it is all you need to publish written digital content effectively.
 Medium is a CMS without a million different plugins and add-ons, making the publishing experience fast and easy.
-Unlike WordPress, which has an endless amount of design themes to chose from, Medium allows for very limited on-page visual customization.
+Unlike WordPress, which has an endless amount of design themes to choose from, Medium allows for very limited on-page visual customization.
 This is certainly a con for larger sites, as it limits your use of visual branding elements that make your company unique.

 Medium allows for Google Analytics integration to its sites, but it also has a limited amount of built-in measurement for your posts both individually and as a group in its CMS.
 It uses three metrics: Views, Reads and Recommends.